pitosalas/course/content/incubator/product_brief.md

 	* What form will your solution take, how will it work, what will it do?
 How will it be delivered to customers?
 	* What are some ways in which it might make money?
 What other ways might it make a positive impact on people's lives or the world broadly speaking?
 * What aspects of the product or the process are interesting and exciting to you?

+Feel free to add anything else you think is relevant.